-Only approximately 8 percent of the perpetrators identified in the 2006 study were known to have been convicted of a previous fraud-related offense.
-Another 4 percent of the perpetrators in the 2006 survey had previously been charged but never convicted.
-These figures are consistent with other studies that have shown that most people who commit occupational fraud are first-time offenders.
-It is also consistent with Cressey's model, in which occupational offenders do not perceive themselves as lawbreakers.
-(See Exhibit 1.18.)
+Just over 5 percent of the perpetrators identified in the 2015 study were known to have been convicted of a previous fraud-related offense.
+Another 5.5 percent of the perpetrators had previously been charged but had never been convicted.
+These figures are consistent with other studies that have shown most people who commit occupational fraud are first-time offenders.
+The findings are also consistent with Cressey's model, in which occupational offenders do not perceive themselves as lawbreakers.
+(See Exhibit 1.14.)